nick33333/Genome-Analysis-Pipeline/README.md

 <img align="center" width=500px  src="images/flowchart.jpg"></img>

 *Flowchart of variant calling pipeline.
-Scheme was used in generating a S. Aureus Phylogeny using 1671 completed and annotated genome samples from the NCBI Database.
+Scheme was used in generating a S. Aureus Phylogeny of 1671 completed and annotated genome samples from the NCBI Database.
 See [Applications with UShER](#app_anchor) for more details on a test example.*

 # Contents: